Flexible Master of Occupational Therapy

 The University’s pioneering efforts in Physical and Occupational Therapy education brought distance education and its associated technologies to our degree and non-degree programs.
 By using distance education, we are able to bring education anytime, anywhere and to supplement all programs with the ability to review and study online.
 Our students, even when on clinical affiliation, continue to receive instruction from the University through our distance education platform.

-In courses with a lab component, students come together for up to 16 hours of laboratory classes per weekend for no more than seven weekends a trimester and usually four weekends.
+In courses with a lab component, students come together for up to 16 hours of laboratory classes per weekend for 7 weekends per trimester, some trimesters may require less.
 The lab sessions provide an avenue for teaching activities not well suited for online delivery such as the hands-on learning that is vital to occupational therapy education, as well as oral presentations, lab practical testing, socialization activities, and some proctored written examinations.
 Additionally, students may have to make arrangements for locally proctored exams at other times, which may include non-lab weekends.